 Family Fun Trips

 Although there are numerous options for the serious angler, family fun trips have become Captain Mark’s favorite trips to run.
 They entail relaxed fishing for the whole family regardless of age or skill level, and are designed to catch maximum numbers, not size (although many larger fish are caught as well).
+These trips involve primarily drifting shrimp in the Intra Coastal Waterway.
 From young children to 86-year-olds who have never picked up a fishing rod, Captain Mark can guarantee that everyone will catch fish.
 These trips are not all about the fishing, as the scenery and wildlife observed on trips is breathtaking.
 If desired, Captain Mark’s background in environmental conservation can make the trip an eco-tour as well as a fishing trip.
 His patience with young and new anglers is key and he is referred to as “Cap’n Yeti” by his young nephew.
 Captain Mark loves to see the excitement on the faces of kids and adults while catching fish, watching dolphins and manatee, and enjoying the wonders of the beautiful Indian River Lagoon!

 INDIAN RIVER LAGOON

-The Indian River Lagoon is a shallow water estuary that has the highest diversity of fish species of any body of water in North America.
-With almost 700 fish species, the largest sea trout in the world was caught right in Ft.
+The Indian River Lagoon is a shallow water estuary that has the highest diversity of fish species of any body of water in North America, with 685 different fish species.
+The largest sea trout in the world was caught right in Ft.
 Pierce.
 Lined with mangrove trees and containing numerous seagrass areas, the average depth is three to four feet.
 Although there are plenty of shallow water “flats” to fish, the Lagoon also has deeper water areas as well.
 The “big four” glamour species are snook, sea trout, redfish, and tarpon, but there are many other fish species to catch.
 Some species, such as tarpon, are seasonal.
 Whether stalking fish in the shallows, or deeper water, the Lagoon is a year round fishery and can be fished comfortably in almost any weather.
 Mangrove shorelines, spoil islands, seagrass flats, the intra coastal waterway, docks, and canal systems are all areas that can be fished.

 The inlets of the Treasure Coast allow water from the Atlantic Ocean to enter the Indian River Lagoon.
 The current flow in these inlets often attracts greater numbers of larger fish than are usually found in the Lagoon.
 Ft.
 Pierce inlet has good fishing much of the year for snook.
 Sebastian inlet has large schools of huge redfish in the fall and early winter, with big snook in the fall.
 Tarpon are present in both inlets mainly in the late spring, early summer, and fall.
 Much like the Indian River Lagoon, many species of fish can be caught in the inlets year round.